wizgrav/cl2/README.md

 # Compute-Less Clustered Lighting

-A technique for handling thousands of lights in WebGL.
-It uses the GPU to slice the camera frustum into clusters and assign lights to them.
+A technique for handling thousands of lights in WebGL by slicing the camera frustum into clusters and assigning lights to them.

 ![](promo.jpg)